-The concept plan also refines the location planned for Loder Road.
-Loder Road currently terminates at Beavercreek Road.
-The TSP identified the Loder Road corridor extending from its current western terminus at Beavercreek Road to Meyers Road and Glen Oak Road.
+The corridor plan refines the location for the extension of Loder Road on the west side of Beavercreek Road.
+Though Loder Road currently terminates at Beavercreek Road, the TSP identified the Loder Road corridor extending from its current western terminus at Beavercreek Road to Meyers Road and Glen Oak Road.
 The general location of the corridor identified in the TSP provided for Loder Road to intersect with Meyers Road approximately midway between High School Avenue and OR 213.
-The concept plan refines the location of the Loder Road corridor and provides for Loder Road to intersect with Meyers Road at the existing intersection of Meyers Road and High School Avenue.
+The corridor plan refines the location of the Loder Road corridor resulting in Loder Road intersecting with Meyers Road at the existing intersection of Meyers Road and High School Avenue.

 The extension will develop the City's preferred street section for an arterial roadway with significant safety and multimodal features in two phases.
 The first phase of the extension will be developed between the Oregon City School District bus facility and the Parks Property.
 The second phase will continue west through three private lots and CCC property.
-The roadway design was developed with a 30-mile per hour reduced design speed, six-foot bike lanes with a three-foot buffer, a ten-foot planter strips, and five-foot sidewalks on each side of the street.
+The roadway design was developed with a 30-mile per hour reduced design speed, six-foot bike lanes with a three-foot buffer, ten-foot planter strips, and five-foot sidewalks on each side of the street.
 On-street parking is proposed only on the south side of Meyers Road.
 This on-street parking will help provide needed parking for activities at the planned Glen Oak Park in the southwest quadrant of Meyers Road and High School Avenue.
 On-street parking will not be included on the north side of Meyers Road near the bus facility to improve visibility for buses accessing Meyers Road and to discourage Glen Oak Park patrons from parking on the north side of Meyers Road and jaywalking to access the new park.
-The intersection of Meyers Road and High School Road will have a four-way stop sign configuration with painted crosswalks.
+The intersection of Meyers Road and High School Avenue will have a four-way stop sign configuration with painted crosswalks.